A measurement of the mean electronic excitation energy of liquid xenon: Systematic uncertainties and corrections

 \subsubsection{Fitting procedure}

-The two-dimensional $\SI{2.82}{keV}$ distribution in $S1$"~$S2$"~space, shown in Fig.~\ref{fig:s2_delay_K-shell_population}, right, features a slight asymmetry due to processing systematics, the low light level or charge loss.
-In addition to the standard fit parameter errors, we systematically varied the fit interval in this case, including asymmetric intervals, to obtain a good estimation of the uncertainty on the Gaussian mean.
+The two-dimensional $\SI{2.82}{keV}$ distribution in $S1$"~$S2$"~space, shown in Fig.~\ref{fig:s2_delay_K-shell_population}, right, features a slight asymmetry (skewness) that was also observed elsewhere~\cite{Boulton:2017hub,Szydagis:2021hfh}.
+This is due to DAQ and processing efficiencies, the low light level or charge loss and can be modelled with skew-Gaussians~\cite{LUX:2020car}.
+However, here the shape of the distribution is of less relevance to the analysis for we only extract its mean.
+It is thus sufficient to use a standard Gaussian fit and instead estimate the uncertainty on the mean.
+To this end, and in addition to the standard fit parameter errors, we systematically varied the fit interval, including asymmetric intervals.
 This effect is more pronounced in the $S1$- than in the $S2$"~direction and accounts for an $S1$"~uncertainty of $^{+0.7}_{-4.1} \, \si{\%}$ and an $S2$"~uncertainty of $^{+0.2}_{-0.7} \, \si{\%}$.
+In Ref.~\cite{Szydagis:2021hfh} the larger $S1$~bias is explained by the fact that only upward $S1$~fluctuations above the $S1$~threshold are measured at such low light levels.